Separation Techniques

 Evaporation and Crystallisation

-Evaporation is a separation technique commonly used to separate a solvent from a dissolved solid in a homogeneous mixture.
+Evaporation and crystallisation are separation techniques commonly used together to separate a solvent from a dissolved solid in a homogeneous mixture.
 The method involves heating the mixture to a temperature at which the solvent evaporates, leaving behind the solid residue.
 The residue may be in the form of crystals or a powder depending on the nature of the solid and the conditions of evaporation.

 Distillation

-Distillation is a separation technique commonly used to separate and purify a liquid from a mixture of liquids or from a solution containing one or more dissolved solids.
-The method involves heating the mixture to a temperature at which the liquid components vaporise, and then condensing the vapor back into a liquid by cooling it down.
+Distillation is a separation technique commonly used to separate and purify a liquid from a mixture of liquids (either homogenous or heterogenous) with different boiling points or solvents from a solution containing one or more dissolved solutes.
+The method involves heating the mixture to a temperature at which the liquid components vaporise (evaporate), and then condensing the vapour back into a liquid by cooling it down.

 The process of distillation is typically carried out in a specialised apparatus called a distillation apparatus.
-The mixture is placed in a flask or a round-bottomed flask and heated, causing the liquid components to vaporise.
-The vapor then passes through a condenser, which is cooled by cold water running through it.
-The cooling causes the vapor to condense back into a liquid, which is collected in a separate container, often called the "distillate."
+The mixture is placed in a flask or a round-bottomed flask and heated, causing the component(s) with lower boiling points to vaporise.
+The vapour then passes through a condenser, which is cooled by cold water running through it.
+The cooling causes the vapour to condense back into a liquid, which is collected in a separate container, often called the distillate.

 Fractional Distillation